LifeCore-Development/qb-management-Renewed-Banking-/README.md

 # qb-management

 New qb-bossmenu / qb-gangmenu converted into one resource using qb-menu and qb-input, with SQL support for society funds!
+This now functions with Renewed-Banking for Adding Money and Withdrawing from a company bank account

 ## Dependencies
 - [qb-core](https://github.com/qbcore-framework/qb-core)